Need help with your booking call 01858 451 351

 Morning Eurostar from London St Pancras to Paris, with onwards travel by SNCF to Champagne-Ardenne.
 Transfer by private coach to Reims and check in to our hotel.
 After some time to settle in, we enjoy an introductory stroll through the streets of handsome Reims before dinner together in our hotel.

-A day on foot in Reims.
+We will spend the morning at the impressive cathedral of Notre Dame and continue onto Reims.
 A short walk from our hotel is the Palais du Tau, the ornate baroque seat of the archbishops of Reims, now home to the exceptional treasures of Reims Cathedral.
 After a coffee break, continue to the impressive cathedral of Notre-Dame, where all but six French kings were crowned from 987 until the Revolution.
 The sculpture on the western entrance portals, carved in the 1220s and 1230s is particularly fine, including jamb figures of a sweetly “smiling” annunciate Angel Gabriel and a Visitation group on the responds of the central doorway.
 In the afternoon we visit the largely Romanesque abbey church of Saint-Remi, which held the precious Holy Ampulla containing oil used during the coronations of the French kings.

 Coach excursion to Troyes, home to one of the famous annual Champagne trade fairs and the site of a treaty signed at the height of the Hundred Years War in which Queen Isabeau, wife of the French king Charles VI, sealed the marriage of Catherine of France to Henry V of England.
 Following the occupation of the town by English troops, the town was liberated by Joan of Arc in 1429.
 Morning visit to the 13th century Cathedral of Saint Pierre and Saint Paul and its superb treasury, considered to be one of the most important in France.
 In the afternoon, we explore the church of Saint-Urbain, another Rayonnant Gothic masterpiece so splendidly proportioned it was nicknamed the ‘Parthenon of Champagne.’
 Our final visit of the day is La Cité du Vitrail, a small, but dazzling, collection of stained glass, ranging from the 12th to the 21st century, which has recently been redesigned.
 Return to Reims.